radhagummuluri/EmployeeManagement/README.md

   so that each service can be containerized and the application can scale better.
 - Add caching using Redis to cache data/api calls that do not change much and can be used across micro-services.
 - Add logging to splunk/stackify for non development environments.
-- Add integration tests to test the microservice webapis.